vmware/versatile-data-kit/projects/vdk-core/plugins/vdk-trino/src/vdk/internal/templates/load/dimension/scd2/README.md

 ### Template Parameters (template_args):

 - target_schema          - Target schema where the versioned data is stored.
-Typically, a Data Warehouse (DW) schema.
+Typically, a database schema.
 - target_table           - Target table where the versioned data is loaded.
 Typically, a Slowly Changing Dimension (SCD) of Type 2.
-- source_schema          - Data Lake schema containing the source view.
+- source_schema          - database schema containing the source view.
-- source_view            - Data Lake view where source data is loaded from.
+- source_view            - database view where source data is loaded from.
 - id_column              - Column that holds the natural key of the target table.
 - value_columns          - A list of columns from the source that are considered.
 Present both in the source and the target tables.
 - tracked_columns        - A sublist of the value columns that are tracked for changes.
 Present both in the source and the target tables.